sablier-labs/docs/docs/contracts/v2/reference/02-diagrams.md

 :::note

-In the diagrams below, LockupLinear is used as an example.
-LockupDynamic could be used in its place and the diagrams would still be valid.

-"ERC20" can be any ERC20-compliant token.
+In the diagrams below, we use `Core Contract` to refer to either the `LockupLinear` or `LockupDynamic` contract.

 :::